 Comparing with~\eqref{eq:hieroptimum}, we see that the covariance matrix is slightly off with a $\cal{O}(N^{-1})$ error.
 However, due to the linearity in the model, there is no bias in the $\theta$ estimates:

-\section{Metropolis-Hastings methods}
+\section{METROPOLIS-HASTINGS METHODS}

-As mentioned at the end of App.~\ref{app:biasdisc}, one fairly obvious way to try to remove the bias (B1, Sec.~\ref{sec:bias}) from the estimates produced by PGA, PQN, and PMGA is to replace the ULA kernels with `exact' kernels whose stationary distributions coincide with the posteriors (e.g.\ by adding an accept-reject step to each individual particle update).
-Here, we consider other, slightly less obvious and (to the best our knowledge) novel, extensions of the Metropolis-Hastings algorithm (e.g.\ \cite{Andrieu2003}) that also tackle (S1,2, Sec.~\ref{sec:intro}).
+As mentioned at the end of App.~\ref{app:biasdisc}, one fairly obvious way to try to remove the bias (B1, Sec.~\ref{sec:pgd}) from the estimates produced by PGD, PQN, and PMGD is to replace the ULA kernels with `exact' kernels whose stationary distributions coincide with the posteriors (e.g.\ by adding an accept-reject step to each individual particle update).
+Here, we consider other, slightly less obvious and (to the best of our knowledge) novel extensions of the Metropolis-Hastings algorithm (e.g.\ see \citet{Andrieu2003}) that also tackle (S1,2 in Sec.~\ref{sec:intro}).
 While these methods need not necessarily be associated with an optimization routine, their comprehension is also aided by viewing (S1,2) as a joint problem over $\theta$ and $q$.
-The methods have one practical downside that limits their scalability: similarly as with standard Metropolis-Hastings algorithms (e.g.\ see \cite{Beskos2013,Vogrinc2022,Kuntz2018,Kuntz2019} and references therein), the acceptance probability degenerates with increasing latent variable dimensions $D_x$ and the particle numbers $N$.
+The methods have one practical downside that limits their scalability: similar to standard Metropolis-Hastings algorithms (e.g.\ see \citet{Beskos2013,Vogrinc2022,Kuntz2018,Kuntz2019} and references therein), the acceptance probability degenerates with increasing latent variable dimensions $D_x$ and the particle numbers $N$.
 This, in turn, forces us to choose small step sizes $h$ for large $D_x$ and $N$, which leads to slow convergence.
-This is the reason why we focused on the `unadjusted' methods in the main text, rather than the Metropolized ones in this appendix.
+This is why we focused on the `unadjusted' methods in the main text rather than the Metropolized ones in this appendix.